Toucan-Sam/Apps/README.md

 * [Mi Band Tools](https://play.google.com/store/apps/details?id=cz.zdenekhorak.mibandtools) - If you have a Mi Band (any version) you should have this app.
 The Mi Band is a great fitness bracelet (And only $30 bucks!) but Mi Band tools makes it worth having.
 Better notifications and tons of stuff you don't get in the official app.

 ## Productivity
-* [Out of Milk](https://play.google.com/store/apps/details?id=com.capigami.outofmilk) - No ads.
-Simple shareable lists.
-Great for not having to ask your partner to send you a list of what you need at the grocery store or anywhere else really.
 * [AlarmDroid](https://play.google.com/store/apps/details?id=com.splunchy.android.alarmclock) - Simple alarm clock app but easily the best.
 Supports schedules, multiple alarms, and my personal favorite flip to snooze!
 Just flip your device over and it snoozes automatically.
 No need to even look at the screen.

-## Lifestyle
-* [BiteSnap](https://play.google.com/store/apps/details?id=ai.bite.biteapp) - Really neat app for keep track of your diet.
-Take a picture and it'll guess what it is and it's usually pretty close.

 ## Network
 * [Private Internet Access](https://www.privateinternetaccess.com/) - An absolutely excellent and easy to use VPN service.
 It's not cheap but there are often good deals (Google for coupons!).
 Works on Windows, Mac, Android, iPhone, and Linux.